 If you want to be a secondary teacher, you may also need to keep in mind which subjects will give you the best chance of securing a position on completion of your studies.
 There may be a range of units available for each subject area.
 In selecting which ones to study, you might consider their relevance to teaching.
 Physical Education, Technology Studies, Studio Arts or Music are usually taken in a course that is subject specific.
 Physical Education studies are often combined with education studies, e.g. a four-year Bachelor of Applied Science (Physical Education).

 Your studies must provide a suitable background for the curriculum area you wish to teach.
-For detail see: Assessment of Qualifications
+For detail see: Qualifications assessment service

 To qualify as a special education teacher you could complete an initial 4-year degree program that includes required special education studies and method.
 Some special education teachers first qualify as a primary or secondary teacher and then undertake further postgraduate study to obtain additional qualifications in a particular special education field.
 This study is usually undertaken after some teaching experience.

-For details of courses approved by the Victorian Institute of Teaching see: Special Education Programs.
+For details of courses approved by the Victorian Institute of Teaching see: Endorsed programs for qualified teachers.

 Early childhood teaching